katbarrett/bpco/_exercises/02-03-looking-into-yourself.md

 7. Make a commitment to reviewing your behavior daily: each day at [____________________] *(write in the time)* I will spend a few minutes reviewing how I am doing at changing this behavior.

+## Greg Wilson

+1. I'm never satisfied with anything I make or do.

+2. It pushes me to work harder.

+3. The cost to me is exhaustion and depression:
+    I burn out,
+    and never being satisfied means never being pleased.
+    The cost to the organization is that I ask more of people than I have a right to, which can lead to burnout and depression among volunteers.

+4. Not start new projects because "someone needs to do it" when I'm already overloaded;
+    judge my work by what's been accomplished, not by what's still undone.

+5. Not starting new projects is an ongoing struggle (I now have a list on my browser home page of things I'm *not* going to do).
+    Judging my work by what's done rather than undone is ongoing as well.

+6. My spouse.

+7. I will spend two minutes every morning when I first wake up making a list of what I accomplished the previous day.
+    (I did this for several years at the suggestion of a therapist, and found it did help a little.)